mumblingdrunkard/mscs-thesis/src/processor-security/index.typ

 ==== Stopping the Leaks

+Stopping leaks can be done

 ==== Secret-Independent Programming

 Accepting side channels as a fact of life.

+== Threat Modelling

 == Speculative Execution Vulnerabilities in Out-of-Order Processors